Dark matter and radiative neutrino masses in conversion-driven scotogenesis: Model

-A proper evaluation of the Yukawas including their flavor structure can be obtained via the Casas--Ibarra parametrization~\cite{Casas:2001sr} adapted to the scotogenic model~\cite{Merle:2015ica}:
+A proper evaluation of the Yukawas including their flavor structure can be obtained via the Casas-Ibarra parametrization~\cite{Casas:2001sr} adapted to the scotogenic model~\cite{Toma:2013zsa}:

-where $U_\text{PMNS}$ is the unitary Pontecorvo--Maki--Nakagawa--Sakata matrix and $\mathcal{M}_\nu^\text{diag}$ the diagonal matrix containing the active-neutrino masses $m_{1,2,3}$, defined through diagonalization of $\mathcal{M}_\nu$.
+where $U_\text{PMNS}$ is the unitary Pontecorvo-Maki-Nakagawa-Sakata matrix and $\mathcal{M}_\nu^\text{diag}$ the diagonal matrix containing the active-neutrino masses $m_{1,2,3}$, defined through diagonalization of $\mathcal{M}_\nu$.
 Furthermore, $\Lambda$ is the diagonal matrix containing the $\Lambda_k$ from Eq.~\eqref{eq:Lambda_k} and $R$ is some complex orthogonal matrix.
 With these definitions, the above $y$ indeed solves Eq.~\eqref{eq:numass} and allows us to use neutrino masses and mixing angles as input parameters.

 Neutrino oscillations have provided experimental access to the three mixing angles and the Dirac CP phase within $U_\text{PMNS}$, as well as the neutrino mass splittings~\cite{Workman:2022ynf}.
 The overall mass scale and the mass ordering are unknown as of yet, although there are preferences for normal ordering and a hierarchical spectrum, $m_1\ll m_{2,3}$, from global fits to oscillation data~\cite{Esteban:2020cvm} and cosmology~\cite{Planck:2018vyg,DiValentino:2021hoh}, respectively.
 Assuming normal hierarchy, a vanishing lightest neutrino mass $m_1=0$, and otherwise the best-fit values for the neutrino parameters from Ref.~\cite{Esteban:2020cvm}, we find